Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 And furthermore, it becomes “at hand”.
 I have a background sense of the things that I want to do for the day.
 When I get to a choice point in my day,

-Importantly, this is not just a one-way, top down process.
-Preplanning gives me an opportunity to get signals that I don’t actually want to do this task, or if there is something wrong about how I’m framing it.

-- Notice if I have any aversions to the task, flag them and/or start to process them
-- Notice if the task doesn’t actually seems worth doing
-- Notice if it feels like I’m trying to cram in more than I can realistically do.

-For years, even though I knew the principle of motivation, I would regularly make a list of things to do the next day, generating what felt like a full task list, and then remember one other thing that I wanted to do, and give in to the temptation to add it to the list.
-I’m being casual with my future self, just throwing another thing on his plate, as if it is costless.

-Especially when I’m rushing at the end of the day, and am drawing up a task list without much attention or deliberation.

-This is bane.

-Adding more things to a list than you are (I am realistically going to do causes the relevant part of my mind to stop taking the list seriously.
-It isn’t realistically a list of goals any more,

 Drawing up a task list without deliberation, is generally, an epiphenomenal exercise.
 For the relevant part of my mind to actually adopt these tasks as goals, I have to do the thinking to decide that they are worth the effort.